uzxmx/api_warden/README.md

 end
 ```

-* In client side, you need to add below http headers to access the server protected resources.
+* On client side, you need to specify below http headers to access the server protected resources.

 ```
 X-User-Id: <the user id rendered in sign in api>
 X-User-Access-Token: <the access token rendered in sign in api>
 ```

-* If the access token expires, you need to use the refresh token to get a new pair of access and refresh token.
-Modify the users_controller.rb.
+* If the access token expires, you can use the refresh token to get a new
+  pair of access and refresh token.
+Update `users_controller.rb` as below.

 ```
 class UsersController < BaseController skip_before_action :ward_by_user!, only: [:sign_in, :refresh_token]